-1.1 Aspect Ecology has been appointed to provide ecological input in respect of potential development of a site at Caistor St. Edmund.
+1.1 Aspect Ecology has been appointed to provide ecological input in respect of a potential development site at The Spinney, Stoke Holy Cross (Upper Stoke).
 This Briefing Note sets out a preliminary ecological overview of the site, likely constraints, and the ecological deliverability of potential development of this site.
-This initial assessment is based on the results of a desktop study of free resources (including MAGIC and the Woodland Trust Database) and a review of aerial photography.
+This initial assessment is based on the results of a desktop study of free resources (including MAGIC and the Woodland Trust Database), a brief visit to part of the site whilst undertaking other survey work (eDNA survey for Great Crested Newts), and a review of aerial photography.
 A full desktop study is currently being undertaken and records from Norfolk Biodiversity Information Service (NBIS) are pending.
+An Extended Phase 1 Habitat Survey is to be undertaken which will assess the ecological value of the site and make recommendations for any further survey requirements and detail any required mitigation measures.